qic999/3D-TransUNet/README.md

 See scripts/eval.sh

 We provide 5-fold model checkpoints for the Brats and HepaticVessel datasets.
-These models can be directly downloaded from Hugging Face.
+These models can be directly downloaded from HuggingFace.
 ```
 huggingface-cli download qicq1c/3D-TransUNet --local-dir .
 ```